Bro77XP/Beginner-Friendly-Ai-Vtuber/README.md

 An AI VTuber that uses Whisper for speech recognition, Ollama for LLM inference, and Chatterbox TTS in a continuous listening loop.

+This uses Python 3.10.11 if you don't have it as your main Version do: py -3.10 -m venv venv

+(you can check the version with python -V)

 ## Features

 - **Whisper** (base.en model) - Real-time speech-to-text in English